TonyTerrasa/tj.001/README.md

 # Welcome

 Hello, this is my first attempt at a CATSOOP course for learning English!
-My goal is to use this as a starting point for being able to take student feedback through this system for both private lessons and for in school materials.
+The purpose of this site is to post materials and and questions for use in both private and for in-school lessons.

-My goals basic goals are to be able to:
+My basic goals were to:
-- [ ] post various types of questions with instant feedback including multiple choice, fill in the blank
+- [x] post various types of questions with instant feedback including multiple choice, fill in the blank
-- [ ] post readings for students to read
+- [x] post readings for students to read
-- [ ] publish the site so it can be available publicly for my students
+- [x] publish the site so it can be available publicly for my students

-My stretch goals would be to:
+All of these having now be achieved, I'm moving towards:
 - [ ] create and store student accounts
-- [ ] allow students to submit extended response questions to me xso that I can read them on my own
+- [ ] allow students to submit extended response questions to me so that I can read them on my own

-# Progress Log

-## Things I am considering posting on the forum

-- is there support for markdown checklists, could potentially be based on [these](https://github.blog/2014-04-28-task-lists-in-all-markdown-documents/)
+# Standing CATSOOP Questions

+- how to direct the domain directly to the website, not to the CATSOOP home
 - how go set up student accounts?
+- how to allow students to turn in files (like if I want to be able to listen to their audio)
 - can I have people record audio from their webbrowser and turn it in?

-- how to allow students to turn in files (like if I want to be able to listen to their audio)
+# Progress Log

+## October 8 2022

+First sucessful deployment where you could access the site from a public URL.

+For right now, I don't like that if you go to the domain, you get to the page home catsoop page.
+Instead, I want the URL to go directly to the page.

-## September 16
+## September 16 2022

 Today, I learned that in order to see real changes as I am making them, I need not restart catsoop, rather just reload the page